MicrosoftDocs/memdocs/sccm/core/servers/deploy/install/use-the-setup-wizard-to-install-sites.md

 ## <a name="bkmk_expand"></a> Expand a stand-alone primary site
-When you've installed a stand-alone primary site as your first site, you have the option at a later time to expand that site into a larger hierarchy by installing a central administration site.
+When you've installed a stand-alone primary site as your first site, you have the option later to expand that site into a larger hierarchy by installing a central administration site.

 When you expand a stand-alone primary site, you install a new central administration site that uses the existing stand-alone primary site database as a reference.
 After the new central administration site installs, the stand-alone primary site functions as a child primary site.